U.S. Stocks Tick Higher After Selloff

 --Some havens, including gold, decline

-Shares of technology companies rose Tuesday, helping major U.S. stock indexes stabilize after Monday's declines.
+Major U.S. indexes opened slightly higher following a selloff in technology shares and threats from North Korea.

-The Dow Jones Industrial Average rose 2 points, or less than 0.1%, to 22298, following its biggest drop since Sept.
-5 on Monday.
-The S&P 500 added less than 0.1%, while the Nasdaq Composite rose less than 0.1%.
+The Dow Jones Industrial Average rose 64 points, or 0.3%, to 22360, as the index bounced back from the losses it suffered Monday -- its biggest one-day decline since Sept.
+5. The S&P 500 added 0.2%, while the tech-heavy Nasdaq Composite gained 0.3%.

-The moves came after tensions between North Korea and the U.S. sparked a pullback in U.S. stocks Monday.
-Without any new major geopolitical developments on Tuesday, investors appeared to be taking advantage of the recent declines, analysts said.

-"Investors are looking to pick up things that have fallen down a little bit," said Chris Wolfe, chief investment officer at First Republic Bank's wealth-management arm.
-With bond yields still relatively low, "you get into a place where equities are the only game in town," he added.
+Shares of technology companies in the S&P 500 rose 0.6%, putting them among the index's biggest gainers, following a slump the day earlier.

 Continue Reading Below